Sequential-Parallel Duality in Prefix Scannable Models: Sequence Models and Sequential–Parallel Duality

-\textbf{Standard Transformer}: \textsf{SPD‑}$(n^{2},\,n)$.
-The training graph evaluates all $n^{2}$ attention weights in \emph{parallel} matrix form, giving circuit depth $\Theta(\log n)$ and work $T(n)=\Theta(n^{2})$.
-At inference a new token must attend to---and be stored alongside---all $n$ previous keys and values, so the per‑token sequential cost is $g(n)=\Theta(n)$ time and $m(n)=\Theta(n)$ memory.
-Hence the vanilla Transformer realises \textsf{SPD‑}$(n^{2},n)$.
+\textbf{Vanilla Transformer}: \textsf{SPD‑}$(n^{2},\,n)$.
+Training computes all $n^{2}$ attention scores in parallel with circuit depth $O(1)$ and work $T(n)=\Theta(n^{2})$.
+At inference, each new token requires attending to and storing all $n$ past keys/values, yielding $m(n)=\Theta(n)$ memory.

 \textbf{Fully recurrent RNN}: \emph{no SPD}.
 A strict RNN (e.g.\ LSTM, GRU) updates its hidden state through a chain of length~$n$.
 Because each step depends on the previous one, there is \emph{no} sub‑linear‑depth circuit that simultaneously computes every output.
 Such networks therefore fall outside the SPD framework.